JUL 20, 2021

 At the core of every young business should be the desire to make the world into a better place.
 What makes a business flourish is passionate people working towards a common goal.

-When thinking up an idea for your business, remember that your product or service should either solve a problem or fulfill a desire.
+When thinking up an idea for your business, remember that your product or service should either solve a problem or fulfil a desire.

 If it can do both, you’ve struck gold.